Transia-RnD/hooks-toolkit-ts/README.md

 ## Execution Utility

-The `ExecutionUtility` class in the SDK provides utility functions for working with hook executions and emitted transactions in the XRPL.
+The `ExecutionUtility` class in the SDK provides utility functions for working with hook executions and emitted transactions in Xahau.

 ### Getting Hook Executions from Transaction Metadata

 The `getHookExecutionsFromMeta` function is used to retrieve hook executions from transaction metadata.
 It takes in the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `meta`: The transaction metadata object.

 Here is an example of using the `getHookExecutionsFromMeta` function: